 Delicious British cuisine from a talented kitchen and dining room trio

-Why visit: The Clove Club’s interpretation of ‘modern British’ is refreshing and full of surprises, with fresh produce from all over the island reinvented in creations that put forward natural flavours and playfully mingle with tradition.
+Why visit: The Clove Club’s interpretation of ‘modern British’ is refreshing and full of surprises, with fresh produce from all over the UK reinvented in creations that put forward natural flavours and playfully mingle with tradition.

 Who’s in the kitchen: Scottish chef Isaac McHale is at the helm with Daniel Willis and Johnny Smith overseeing the dining room.
 The three friends used to run an experimental supper club in Shoreditch, East London, before opening The Clove Club in 2013.
 McHale trained at The Ledbury, Noma and Eleven Madison Park prior to embarking on his own venture.